Eleanora Fleury: Work

 Fleury became a successful psychiatrist, as well as the first woman to join the Medico-Psychological Association (MPA), now known as the Royal College of Psychiatrists.
 Following qualification, she worked at the Homerton Fever Hospital in London for a year before returning to Ireland to work at the Richmond District Asylum at Grangegorman for 27 years.
 This was the largest asylum in Ireland.
 She was initially a clinical assistant and her promotion was slow with suggestions that she always ‘passed over for male colleagues’.
 However, her active involvement with Irish nationalism may also have been a factor.
 From 1921 she worked at its associated Portrane Asylum, Donabate, (now known as St. Ita's Hospital) and she eventually rose to be the deputy resident medical superintendent.
 She retired in 1926.

 In 1893, she was proposed for membership of the Medico-Psychological Association.
 Her proposer was Conolly Norman, director of the Richmond District Asylum where she worked and also the president of the Medico-Psychological Association in 1895, and editor of the Journal of Mental Science.
 Her application was declined on the grounds that the Association rules had to be changed to allow women to become members.
 In 1894 she was elected by 23 votes to 7.
 She remained a member until 1924.
-This made her the first woman psychiatrist in Ireland and Great Britain.
+This made her the first woman psychiatrist in Ireland or Great Britain.

 While at the Richmond Asylum she was not only involved in treating patients but she was also with teaching nurses and attendants who were studying for the new certificate of proficiency Mental Nursing.
-She published scientific papers including Agitated Melancholia in Women that was read at the 1895 Irish Divisional meeting of the Medico-Psychological Association.
+She published scientific papers including Agitated Melancholia in Women, which was read at the 1895 Irish Divisional meeting of the Medico-Psychological Association.

-She became involved in the Irish nationalist movement.
-This extended to organising assistance and an escape programme based at the Portrane asylum for anti-treaty republican fugitives.
-In 1923 she was arrested and imprisoned in Kilmainham Gaol in Dublin.
+In 1923, she was arrested and imprisoned in Kilmainham Gaol in Dublin.
 While in prison she served as medical officer to the republican prisoners.
 She became concerned about the women inmates' medical welfare and after her release she continued to advocate for improved conditions for women prisoners.
 On her release, she returned to her duties at Portrane.

 Death

-She lived in the Upper Rathmines road in Dublin and led an active life until her death in 1960.
+She lived in Upper Rathmines Road in Dublin and led an active life until her death in 1960.
 She is buried at Mount Jerome Cemetery in Harold's Cross, Dublin.